Marlin Marlins

-The Marlin Marlins were a minor league baseball team based in Marlin, Texas in 1916 and 1917.
-Succeeded by the Marlin Bathers in 1923, Marlin teams played as members of the Class D level Central Texas League in 1916 to 1917 and Texas Association from 1923 to 1925, hosting home games at Marlin City Park.
+The Marlin Marlins were a minor league baseball team based in Marlin, Texas.
+The "Marlins" played in 1916 and 1917 as members of the Class D level Central Texas League, The Marlins were succeeded by the Marlin Bathers who played as members of the Class D level Texas Association from 1923 to 1925.
+Marlin hosted home minor league games at Marlin City Park.

 Four Major league baseball teams, most notably the New York Giants trained in Marlin, Texas for spring training from 1904 to 1918, overlapping with the beginning of minor league baseball in Marlin.

 History

+1916 and 1917 - Central Texas League

 The Marlin Marlins were formed in 1916, playing as members of the Class D level Central Texas League, which formed as a six–team minor league.
 The six members of the 1916 Central Texas League were Marlin and the Ennis Tigers, Mexia Gassers, Temple Governors, Terrell Terrors and Waxahachie Buffaloes.

 In their first season of league play, the 1916 Marlin Marlins finished last in the league standings.
-Marlin was in 6th place when the Central Texas League folded on July 16, 1916, before the conclusion of the season.
-With a 25–36 record, the Marlins placed 6th in the Central Texas League standings under managers Bob Tarleton, Bob Countryman and Fielder Murra.
-The Marlin Marlins finished 11.0 games behind the 1st place Temple Governors in the shortened season.
+Marlin was in sixth place when the Central Texas League folded on July 16, 1916, before the conclusion of the season.
+With a 25–36 record, the Marlins placed sixth in the Central Texas League standings, playing the season under managers Bob Tarleton, Bob Countryman and Fielder Murra.
+The Marlin Marlins finished 11.0 games behind the first place Temple Governors in the shortened season.

 The Marlin Marlins played their final Central Texas League season in the 1917, as the league permanently folded during the season.
 The Central Texas League began the season as a four–team league.
-The Marlins finished in 3rd place overall after the Central Texas League began their third season of play on May 21, 1917, and disbanded on June 6, 1916.
+The Marlins finished in third place overall after the Central Texas League began their third season of play on May 21, 1917, and disbanded on June 6, 1916.
 The other final league members joining Marlin in 1917 were the Ennis Tigers (8–7), Mexia Gassers (8–6) and Temple Governors/Corsicana Athletics (6–8).
-With a 7–8 record when the league folded, the Marlins finished 1.5 games behind the 1st place Mexia Gassers.
+With a 7–8 record when the league folded, the Marlins finished 1.5 games behind the first place Mexia Gassers.
 The 1917 Marlins played under managers H. Sinclair and Ray Wakefield.